p10rahulm/IIScMSRLectures/content/seminars/20230309_DragoPlecko.md

 Problem of Causal Fairness Analysis (FPCFA).
-In order to solve the FPCFA, we study the problem of decomposing variations and empirical measures of fairness that attribute such variations to structural mechanisms and dierent units of the population.
+In order to solve the FPCFA, we study the problem of decomposing variations and empirical measures of fairness that attribute such variations to structural mechanisms and different units of the population.
-Our eort culminates in the Fairness Map, the first systematic attempt to organize and explain the relationship between various criteria found in the literature.
+Our effort culminates in the Fairness Map, the first systematic attempt to organize and explain the relationship between various criteria found in the literature.
 Finally, we study which causal assumptions are minimally needed for performing causal fairness